-Assault/Threat: See Threat/Intimidation below. - Battery: The physical use of force or violence by an individual against another. - Breaking and Entering/Burglary: The unlawful entry into a building or other structure or vehicle with the intent to damage or remove property or harm a person(s). - Bullying: Systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees that is severe or pervasive enough to create an intimidating, hostile, or offensive environment or that unreasonably interferes with the individual's school performance or participation in an activity.
-May involve teasing; threats; intimidation; stalking; cyberstalking; cyberbullying; physical violence; theft; sexual, religious, or racial harassment; public humiliation; or damage to or destruction of property.
+Assault/Threat: See Threat/Intimidation below.

+- Bullying: (Intimidating behaviors) Systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees that is severe or pervasive enough to create an intimidating, hostile, or offensive environment or unreasonably interferes with the individual's school performance or participation.
+Bullying includes instances of cyberbullying.
+May involve teasing; threats; intimidation; stalking; cyberstalking; cyberbullying; physical violence; theft; sexual, religious, or racial harassment; public humiliation; or damage to or destruction of property. - # Burglary: (Illegal entry into a facility) Unlawful entry into or remaining in a dwelling, structure, or conveyance with the intent to commit a crime therein.